-- 1. Confidential Reporting: If an individual is not sure about making a police report or initiating a University investigation, the individual may discuss the alleged incident with a confidential resource.
+- Confidential Reporting: If an individual is not sure about making a police report or initiating a University investigation, the individual may discuss the alleged incident with a confidential resource.
 Students may contact the UCCS Wellness Center at (719) 255-4444.
 Staff and Faculty may contact the Real Help Hotline: (833) 533-CHAT (2428).
-You may still be able to receive some protective measures without officially reporting the matter or participating in an investigation.
+You may still be able to receive some support measures without officially reporting the matter or participating in an investigation.
 You may also get immediate crisis counseling (24 hours a day) by contacting TESSA, a local sexual assault/domestic violence support and advocacy agency, at (719) 633-3819. - 2.
-UCCS Title IX/OIE reporting: If an individual would like to initiate a UCCS investigation into an alleged incident of sexual assault, dating violence, domestic violence or stalking, the report should be made to the Director of Institutional Equity(OIE)/Title IX Coordinator, Amanda Allee or designee, by phone at 719-255-4324 or email at equity@uccs.edu.
-UCCS will provide resources, as appropriate, to individuals who have been involved in an alleged incident of sexual assault, domestic violence, dating violence or stalking.
+UCCS Title IX/OIE reporting: If an individual would like to receive support measures or initiate a UCCS investigation into an alleged incident of sexual assault, sexual exploitation, dating violence, domestic violence or stalking, the report should be made to the Director of Institutional Equity(OIE)/Title IX Coordinator, Amanda Allee or designee, by phone at 719-255-4324 or email at equity@uccs.edu.
+UCCS will provide resources, as appropriate, to individuals who have been involved in an alleged incident of sexual assault, sexual exploitation, domestic violence, dating violence or stalking.
 Appropriate disciplinary procedures will be taken against parties who violate this policy.
 OIE is not a confidential office.
-The Title IX Coordinator will evaluate any requests for confidentiality that you make while considering potential safety risks to the campus.
+The Title IX Coordinator will evaluate any requests for privacy that you make while considering potential safety risks to the campus.
 In some cases, the University is obligated to respond to an allegation regardless of your wishes, but your participation in an investigation is always voluntary.
-If the Title IX Coordinator is able to honor your request for confidentiality, it may limit the University's ability to respond effectively.
+If the Title IX Coordinator is able to honor your request for privacy, it may limit the University's ability to respond effectively.
 If you choose to report this matter, you can expect: - a.
-To be interviewed by the Title IX Coordinator and possibly a University investigator;
+To be interviewed by the Title IX Coordinator and possibly a University investigator; - b.
+To have the opportunity to bring an advisor of your choice to any meeting, to be allowed to submit evidence and request that certain individuals be interviewed, and to be notified of the outcome at the same time that the other party is notified. - c.
+To discuss and receive any appropriate support measures, such as academic accommodations, housing reassignments, no-contact orders, work arrangements, counseling referrals or others. - d.
+That the incident may be referred for criminal prosecution independent of the institution's internal process.

-- b.
-To have the opportunity to bring an advisor of your choice (who is not a potential witness) to any meeting, to be allowed to submit evidence and request that certain individuals be interviewed, and to be notified of the outcome at the same time that the other party is notified - c.
-To discuss and receive any appropriate remedial or protective measures, such as academic accommodations, housing reassignments, no-contact orders, work arrangements, counseling referrals or others. - d.
-To make an impact statement to the other party's disciplinary authority for the purposes of determining sanctions, should a policy violation be found. - e.
-That the incident may be referred for criminal prosecution independent of the institution's internal process. - 3.
-Law enforcement reporting: An individual has the option to contact the UCCS Police Department by calling 719-255-3111.
+- Law enforcement reporting: An individual has the option to contact the UCCS Police Department by calling 719-255-3111.
 Filing a police report with a UCCS police officer will not obligate the victim to prosecute, nor will it subject the victim to scrutiny or judgmental opinions from officers.
-Filing a police report will: - Ensure that a victim of sexual assault receives the necessary medical treatment and tests.
-Collection of physical evidence is of no cost to the victim, whether they choose to file charges or not - Provide the opportunity for collection of evidence helpful in prosecution, which cannot be obtained later. - Ensure that the victim has access to confidential counseling from counselors specifically trained in the area of sexual assault crisis intervention.
+Filing a police report will. - Ensure that a victim of sexual assault receives the necessary medical treatment and tests.
+Collection of physical evidence is of no cost to the victim, whether they choose to file charges or not. - Provide the opportunity for collection of evidence helpful in prosecution, which cannot be obtained later. - Ensure that the victim has access to confidential counseling from counselors specifically trained in the area of sexual assault crisis intervention.